Python-World/Python_and_the_Web/Scripts/Web_Scrappers/COVID-19_Stats/README.md

 This script, after running, displays the following things:
 1. COVID-19 stats including total cases, total deaths, people recovered.
 2. Stats of top-10 countries suffering from this pandemic.
-3. You can even search stats for any country or any state, searching a city name will most probabily give you the stats of that state and that country in which the city exist.
+3. You can even search stats for any country or any state, searching a city name will most probably give you the stats of that state and that country in which the city exists.

-You can search infinite number of times without exiting the script.
+You can search an infinite number of times without exiting the script.

 ## Prerequisites